BenjaminSetton/Tang/README.md

 - Write a basic Camera class that allows us to move around the scene
 - Organize the renderer data so it's easier to conceptualize.
 Currently it's a mess...
 - Gather user input using GLFW
+- Create an abstraction for textures.
+These must be imported, loaded, and uploaded to the shaders